albertattard/me/README.md

 In this example we only have one _shell_ code block that simply prints `Hello, world!`.

+The motivation behind this application is to verify that the examples provided in the `README.md` documents work well (do not fail).
+This ensures that the documentation (in the form of MARKDOWN) is still valid even after changes that are made to the code base.
+Anyone following the steps provided by the documentation should achieve the same results.

 For additional options and usage instructions, you can access the help documentation with: